-Northeastern’s network extends to more than 3,000 partners worldwide.
-Our partners work with us in a variety of ways and, through collaboration, offer students the opportunity to gain hands-on, real-world experience, broaden their skillset, and increase their opportunities for advancement.
+Northeastern’s network extends to more than 3,300 partners worldwide.
+Our partners work with us in a variety of ways and, through collaboration, offer students, adult, and professional learners the opportunity to gain hands-on, real-world experience, broaden their skill set, and increase their opportunities for advancement.
 Learn more about our partners and how you can build your connections.

 Our students have taken advantage of co-op opportunities with a range of employers, including:

 Through this program, working graduate students develop a customized project plan with their employer that addresses a key business need in a department they want to gain more experience in.
 Participants have the opportunity to position themselves as a leader within their current organization, demonstrate value, and apply knowledge gained from their master’s degree program to their workplace.

 To become a co-op employer, visit Northeastern’s Cooperative Education and Career Development site.

 The Experiential Network (XN) connects students to employers through project-based work.
 Projects are conducted virtually over a six-week period between students and the sponsoring business or organization, providing students the opportunity to experiment in their respective field in an authentic professional environment.

 XN projects allow students to solve a critical business need for their sponsor by applying what they have learned in class to a real-world situation.
 They also gain valuable experience they can use to enhance their resumé, while building their professional network.